 A business may also qualify as a SLDBE certified firm if it is owned, operated and controlled by:

-SLDBE Certification is valid for a two (2) year period.
-Sixty (60) days prior to the expiration date, a firm must complete and submit a SLDBE Re-Certification Application.
+SLDBE Certification is valid for a one (1) year period.
+Sixty (60) days prior to the expiration date, a firm must complete and submit a SLDBE Re-Certification Affidavit.

 DBE Reciprocity Program

 A firm certified as a DBE through the U.S. Department of Transportation's Louisiana Unified Certification Program (LAUCP) may be granted provisional certification as a DBE by the City of New Orleans with all the rights associated with such certification pursuant to Mayor Mitchell J. Landrieu's Executive Order MJL 10-02 signed on June 3, 2010.
 In order to participate in the DBE Reciprocity Program, a business must provide evidence of LAUCP certification and receive a letter authorizing reciprocity from the Office of Supplier Diversity.

 Request your letter authorizing reciprocity by emailing the Office of Supplier Diversity's Certification Officer .